Havner/trainsim-helper/main/readme.txt

   \plugins\transim-helper-overlay.lua
   \plugins\transim-helper-joystick.lua

-  The trainsim-helper-lua-out directory you can put wherever you want.
+  The trainsim-helper-tools directory you can put wherever you want.
+  I put it in the plugins dir as well.

   Run the game and set it to run in the Borderless Window under graphics settings.
 This is required for the overlay to be shown.
   The only drawback is that VSync won't work in this mode.
 On the plus side Alt-Tabbing is much faster and safer now.
 Even if you're not interested in the Overlay please do it now as we'll need it to confirm whether the script is working properly.

 3. Script/Overlay setup